-Debbie focuses on complex corporate and commercial litigation including fiduciary disputes, Employee Retirement Income Security Act (ERISA) cases, class action defense, derivative actions, securities litigation, antitrust disputes, insurance matters, and mediation and arbitration.
+Debbie focuses on complex corporate and commercial litigation including fiduciary disputes, healthcare litigation, Employee Retirement Income Security Act (ERISA) cases, class action defense, derivative actions, securities litigation, antitrust disputes, insurance matters, and mediation and arbitration.
 In the class action area, Debbie has successfully defended clients in putative and certified actions involving ERISA, securities, banking, consumer finance, insurance, real estate, mortgage, antitrust and tax claims.
 With respect to fiduciary litigation, Debbie has obtained numerous defense verdicts and countless summary judgments for her clients.

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.